I love all of my dogs, but I will admit this: only one of them is really, REALLY smart.

 In case your dog is not being stubborn (like mine is), and they could really work on their skills, there are ways to encourage them to rely on their brains more.

-Introduce them to games for dogs that stimulate their mental activity, such as interactive toys or puzzles.
+Introduce them to games for dogs that stimulate their mental activity, such as intelligence dog toys or puzzles.

 Use treats to motivate them to learn tricks and commands.
 Nothing works better than offering a reward!

 Playtime can be a mentally engaging activity.
 Try out obstacles that will be fun for them to play with and improve their problem-solving skills as well!

 Just remember, in 99.9% of the cases, it’s all about how much you work with your pooch and how you socialize them.
 Dogs who learn tricks on their own and jump into burning buildings to save babies are not something you come across often.
 Same as with everything concerning our pets, improving a dog’s intelligence requires effort and patience.

 No, you won’t have to build a ball-throwing robot to train an intelligent dog.
 Although that probably wouldn’t hurt, to be fair.

 Owners of smart dogs know that they always need new challenges.
 They get bored easily, which sometimes leads to destructive behavior, and have curious, active minds.